improsec/ImproHound/README.md

 ### OU structure
 ![alt text](https://github.com/improsec/ImproHound/blob/master/readme-images/03-ou-structure.png?raw=true)

 This is the page where you will categorize the AD objects into tiers.
 The window displays the OU structure.
-Each AD object has a Tier value which can be increased and decreased with the arrows.
+Each AD object has a tier value which can be increased and decreased with the arrows.

 **Set children to tier**

-If you select a domain or an AD container, you can click ‘Set children to tier’ to set all the children to the Tier level of the given domain/container recursively.
+If you select a domain or an AD container, you can click ‘Set children to tier’ to set all children (recursively) to the tier level of the given domain/container.

+**Set members to tier**

+If you select a group, you can click ‘Set children to tier’ to set all members (recursively) to the tier level of the given group.

 **Set tier for GPOs**